zoxpx/pxdocs/content/reference/CLI/service.md

 ### pxctl service maintenance

-Service maintenance command lets the cluster know that it is going down for maintenance.
-Once the server is offline you can add/remove drives add memory etc…
+Use the `service maintenance` command to enter or exit maintenance mode.
+Once the node is in maintenance mode, you can add or replace drives, add memory, and so on.

+To list the available subcommands, run the following:

 ```text
 pxctl service maintenance --help